TJ Day 313

 Education: Ph.D., University of Minnesota, Twin Cities, MN B.A., College of St. Catherine, St.Paul, MN

 Reshmi Dutt-Ballerstadt received her Ph.D. from University of Minnesota in English.
 She also holds a M.A. degree is Creative Writing.
 Her scholarly and creative works have been published in the Journal of Asian American Renaissance, Jouvert: Journal of Postcolonial Studies, Saranac Review and others.
 She is the author of the book, The Postcolonial Citizen: The Intellectual Migrant published in 2010.
-Dutt-Ballerstadt’s teaching and scholarly interests are in the areas of postcolonial literature and theory, Transnational feminism, Black British literature and creative writing.
+Dutt-Ballerstadt’s teaching and scholarly interests are in the areas of postcolonial literature and theory, Transnational feminism, Black British literature and creative writing pertaining to issues of home and belonging, which she speaks about in an interview with OPB.

 TJ Day 319